rnirmal/reddwarf/README.rst

 Getting Started
 -----------------------------

 The information below is set to be run on a VM.
-Inside this folder is a file called 'VagrantFile'.
+Inside 'integration/vagrant' folder is a file called 'VagrantFile'.
 This is a script that runs with Vagrant (http://www.vagrantup.com) and VirtualBox (http://www.virtualbox.org/).